roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "I'll tell you in the morning," Norm said.
 "Now, as much as I know you want more of this," he nodded toward his cock, "I'm a sick man and I need my rest.
 Thanks to you, I don't have to clean up.
 But you go ahead and clean up, but you're sleeping here.
 Nude."

  "All right," Cori said.
 A few minutes later, she kicked off her shoes and curled up next to him under the thin sheet, her breasts pressed against his side.
 She fell asleep almost instantly and Norm chuckled to himself.
 Rode hard and put away wet, he thought.
 My little bitch is going to sleep good tonight.
-Report_Story #1